General information for tenants

-For any emergency issues (with risk to person or property) outside of office hours, please contact your property manager directly by calling the emergency phone number.
+For emergency issues (risk for person or property) outside of office hours, please contact your property manager directly by calling the emergency phone number:

 Please note that if you call the emergency phone number and it is not an emergency or it is during office hours you will have to pay a fine.

 As the tenant you are responsible for your accommodation, including damages even if the damage is caused by a guest.
 As an exchange student you have student insurance via Kammarkollegiet which should cover some or all of these costs.
 This is something you must check yourself with Kammarkollegiet.
 Non-European master students (that are not here on an exchange) do not have this student insurance by Kammarkollegiet so you must buy accommodation insurance yourself.

 It is not permitted to change housing areas or type of accommodation.
 Please keep this in mind when accepting your offer.

 Tenants are responsible for cleaning their own apartment during the rental period, and to leave it clean for the next tenant when moving out.
 You are responsible for buying cleaning supplies such as brooms, washing powder, dish washing liquid, mop and also a vacuum cleaner (if needed).
 Never pour hot oil into the kitchen sink as it may cause the pipes to clog.
 Instead wipe this away with kitchen paper towels before you clean the pot or pan with dishwashing liquid.
 Please also remember to regularly dust or vacuum under and behind the refrigerator as the dust may cause a fire.